cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

     }
    ```

-2. Monitor the character's jumping end event in `GameManager`, and judge the winning or losing according to the rules.
+2. Monitor the character's jumping end event in `GameManager`, and judge the winning or losing of the game, according to the rules.

-  Increase the failure and end judgment, if it jumps to an empty square or exceeds the maximum length value, it will end:
+  Increase the failure and ending logic to judge how the game is being played.If `Player` jumps to an empty square or exceeds the maximum length value, the game will end:

    ```ts
     checkResult(moveIndex: number) {